 Call to action -a big, bright, easy to click button with a clear instruction – no doubts about what to do or what will happen.

-Place this somewhere nice and obvious on your website, connect it to your designated list, add an auto-responder email to verify the collected data (the double opt-in) – and, in case the next newsletter’s not ready yet, follow up quickly with nice automated welcome email.
+Place this somewhere nice and obvious on your website, connect it to your designated list, add an automated confirmation email to verify the collected data (the double opt-in) – and, in case the next newsletter’s not ready yet, follow up quickly with a nice automated welcome email.

 Short, simple, but highly effective.